scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 validation in a variety of contexts and workflows in order to lower the barrier to explicitly defining and enforcing the assumptions about data.

-In the following sections I outline the theoretical and practical underpinnings of data validation, describe in more detail the specific architecture and implementation of the ``pandera`` package, and compare and contrast it with similar tools in the Python and R ecosystems.
+In the following sections I outline the theoretical underpinnings and practical appications of data validation, describe in more detail the specific architecture and implementation of the ``pandera`` package, and compare and contrast it with similar tools in the Python and R ecosystems.

 Data Validation Definition